Classes

 TELEVISION & RADIO PRODUCTION

-INTRODUCTION TO TELEVISION PRODUCTION – 1 Credit All Classes
+TV ARTS PRODUCTION – 1/2 Credit All Classes

 This beginning course is designed for those students who are interested in writing, producing, directing, and performing in front of the camera as well as those who wish to pursue the more technical aspects of television production.
 Students will develop skills in using television equipment, increase understanding of television as a communication vehicle, and script and produce both studio and remote video programs.

-ADVANCED TELEVISION PRODUCTION I, II, III, IV, V, VI – 1/2 Credit each Sophomores, Juniors, Seniors
+ADVANCED TV ARTS PRODUCTION I, II, III, IV, V, VI – 1/2 Credit each

 RADIO/INDEPENDENT STUDY – 1/2 Credit Juniors, Seniors